 Promote interdisciplinarity, creativity, collective intelligence.

-AT BSB YOU ARE NOT A NUMBER!
+AT BSB YOU ARE NOT A NUMBER

 All courses classroom-based

-E-learning used solely to support courses
+E-learning used only to support courses